 They reacted to the news about the breach by saying their primary objectives were “to figure out what occurred” and “how they can best help their guests”.

-4. FriendFinder Network
+FriendFinder Network Data Breach

 Some people would prefer giving away access to their bank account rather than having their sexual history made public.
 That’s why it’s no wonder this one was named “the biggest breach of 2016”.
 The exposed records amounted to over 412 million pieces of information, including usernames and passwords, and email addresses.

 Hacking the user base of the “World’s Largest Sex & Swinger Community” could easily classify as one of the world’s biggest data breaches, considering the sensitive nature of the information.
-The FriendFinder Network suffered a breach containing customer data, accumulated over more than two decades.
+The FriendFinder Network suffered a security breach containing customer data, accumulated over more than two decades.
 The data was spread across six different databases – FriendFinder, Adultfinder, Cams, Penthouse, iCams, and Stripshow.

 LeakedSource’s assessment is that all sensitive information was held in plaintext or SHA1 hashing.
 Which is a lousy way to store customer data.
 Again, Leaked Source points to October as the most likely period of the hack.

 FriendFinder claims they care about their clients’ security.
 Well, they could have shared the information about the security breaches sooner.
 It’s just common courtesy to set things straight with their clients and warn them.
 “Hey, people, we kind of got hacked… just so you know.”

 Additionally, LeakedSource even managed to crack 99% of the encrypted passwords.
 Naturally, the most used password turned out to be 123456.
 I’m not saying “vanillaicecream1902” is easier to remember, but it may make your account just a bit safer.
 (And it still is much safer, according to experts.).
 That said, for those of you who still use that kind of password we’ve prepared an actionable guide on how to create a strong password.